mamahoos/c-input-with-timeout/README.md

 - char* add_character_to_end(char* str, char character): This function adds a character to the end of a string.
 - char* input_with_timeout(const char* prompt, const unsigned int timeout): This function receives user input with a timeout.

-### Note for Memory Management:
+## Note for Memory Management
-After using the pointer returned by the function "input_with_timeout", make sure to free the allocated memory using free() to avoid memory leaks !
+- After using the pointer returned by the function "input_with_timeout", make sure to free the allocated memory using free() to avoid memory leaks !